Sum-Outman/Self-Soul/system_analysis_report.md

 - Add training data validation and preprocessing
 - Implement model evaluation metrics

-This report provides a comprehensive analysis of the current state of the Self Brain AGI system and outlines a clear path for improvement to achieve true AGI capabilities.
+This report provides a comprehensive analysis of the current state of the Self Soul AGI system and outlines a clear path for improvement to achieve true AGI capabilities.